0xCAFEDECAF/VanLiveConnect/README.md

 Upon connection to the Wi-Fi SSID "PSA display AP", performs the following actions:
 * Set the screen timeout value to 500 minutes, to prevent the screen from going black while driving
-* Force the screen rotation to "landscape"
 * Browse to the main screen
+* Set the screen brightness to 100%
 * Go "full-screen"
-* Set the screen brightness to 100%

 #### "VanLiveDisconnect" macro

 Upon disconnection from "PSA display AP", performs the following actions:

-* Set the screen brightness back to 80%
+* Set the screen brightness back to 88%
 * Set the screen timeout value back to 2 minutes
-* Remove the forced screen rotation
 * Go back to the system home (launcher) screen

 Of course, the above actions are just a suggestion.
 Customize as you like!